Linear park: Asia

 In Hong Kong, a prominent example of a linear park is the Avenue of Stars.
-Located at the waterfront surrounding East Tsim Sha Tsui, the Avenue of Stars is a 440-meter(0.27 mi.) promenade offering scenic views to the public.
+Located at the waterfront surrounding East Tsim Sha Tsui, the Avenue of Stars is a 440 m promenade offering scenic views to the public.
 As a public amenity, the park provides much needed urban space to the dense city of Hong Kong.
 The walking road itself is dedicated to famous Hong Kong celebrities, and as such is an attractive tourist area lined with souvenir stalls at some sections.

 In addition to the dynamic waterfront location, the Avenue of Stars provides visitors a "front-row seat"(stand) to the Symphony of Lights, the world's largest light and sound show.
 It is also around this area that the Star Ferry can be observed.